dart-lang/site-www/README.md

 GitHub help on [Cloning a repository][], and _choose one_ of the following submodule-cloning techniques:

-- Clone this repo and its submodule _at the same_, use the `--recurse-submodules` option:<br>
+- Clone this repo and its submodule _at the same time_, use the `--recurse-submodules` option:<br>

   ```console